PROJECT KRUGER

 NDLOVU COMMUNITY TRAIL

-In 2023 we run our first ever Ndlovu community trail in the Kruger National Park, taking members of the local community on a 4-day trek along the mighty Olifants River.
-Accompanied by two amazing rangers, we were dropped off at point A, and picked up some 45km later at point B. Deep in the wilderness, there were no cars, no people, no signal or no facilities.
+In 2023 we ran our first ever Ndlovu community trail in the Kruger National Park, taking members of the local community on a 4-day trek along the mighty Olifants River.
+Accompanied by two amazing rangers, we were dropped off at point A, and picked up some 45km later at point B. Deep in the wilderness, there were no cars, no people, no signal and no facilities.
 We washed and drank from the river, and camped wherever the rangers thought was good.

 BUSHGRANNIES AND BUSHBABIES

 The Bushgrannies and granddaughters programme has seen 40 local grannies and their grandchildren spend 3 nights at the beautiful Koru Camp.
 Here, they camped deep in the wild, learning all about the magic on their doorstep.
-Despite living next to the park for their whole lives, most had never ever seen an elephant before.
-These camps changed that and the grannies and their granddaughters went back to their communities with a new sense of connection to the wild.
+Despite living next to the park for their whole lives, most had never even seen an elephant before.
+These camps changed that and the grannies and their grandchildren went back to their communities with a new sense of connection to the wild.
 In communities where poaching is rife and the grannies have a lot of influence, the messages they bring back are vital for the long-term conservation of Africa's wildlife.